 Description: Determines whether the LDAP library automatically follows referrals returned by LDAP servers.
 It can be set to one of the constants LDAP\OPT\ON (1) or LDAP\OPT\OFF (0).

-Lightweight Directory Access Protocol (LDAP) Routines 12.5 LDAP Session Handle Options
+Lightweight Directory Access Protocol (LDAP) Routines 14.5 LDAP Session Handle Options

-LDAP\OPT\RESTART (0x09) Type for invalue parameter: int (LDAP\ timer going off) or other interrupt.
+LDAP\OPT\RESTART (0x09) Type for invalue parameter: int (LDAP\

 OPT\ON or LDAP\OPT\OFF)